-While most of the microbes residing in the colon belong to Bacteroidetes or Firmicutes phyla117 including species from the classes Bacteroidia and Clostridia that possess a large variety of carbohydrate-active enzymes, 118 less abundant species in the colon include those using secondary products of carbohydrate fermentation (eg, hydrogen, lactate, succinate, formate or ethanol).
-These include hydrogen-consumers such acetogenic bacteria, which comprise a phylogenetically diverse group of bacteria including Blautia hydrogenotrophica (previously known as R. hydrogenotrophicus 119), methanogenic archaea with the predominance of Methanobrevibacter smithii, and sulphatereducing bacteria (SRB), mostly represented by Desulfovibrio genus.
-120-122 Although many species can produce lactate, it does not accumulate in the colon under healthy conditions due to the presence of lactate utilisers that use lactate for growth and produce SCFA.
-123 Lactate can be converted into propionate by Coprococcus catus, while Anaerostipes and Anaerobutyricum spp can convert lactate into butyrate.
-124 Both lactate and succinate can be converted into propionate by Veillonella spp.
+While most of the microbes residing in the colon belong to Bacteroidetes or Firmicutes phyla including species from the classes Bacteroidia and Clostridia that possess a large variety of carbohydrate-active enzymes, less abundant species in the colon include those using secondary products of carbohydrate fermentation (eg, hydrogen, lactate, succinate, formate or ethanol).
+These include hydrogen-consumers such acetogenic bacteria, which comprise a phylogenetically diverse group of bacteria including Blautia hydrogenotrophica (previously known as R. hydrogenotrophicus), methanogenic archaea with the predominance of Methanobrevibacter smithii, and sulphatereducing bacteria (SRB), mostly represented by Desulfovibrio genus.120-122 Although many species can produce lactate, it does not accumulate in the colon under healthy conditions due to the presence of lactate utilisers that use lactate for growth and produce SCFA.
+Lactate can be converted into propionate by Coprococcus catus, while Anaerostipes and Anaerobutyricum spp can convert lactate into butyrate.
+Both lactate and succinate can be converted into propionate by Veillonella spp.
 Some of the other succinate utilisers include Dialister and species, although some Bacteroides, for example, B. vulgatus can also produce succinate.
-125 Lactate accumulates in stools of subjects with chronic diarrhoea, especially during severe ulcerative colitis suggesting a perturbation of the balance between lactate-producers and utilisers in those patients.
-126 127 The production of H2 by the gut microbes seems to be coupled with low pH.
-83 Given that CTT is linked to pH, CTT likely affects the H2 production and competition between hydrogen-using species including acetogens, methanogens and SRB.
-128 While acetogens can use H2 (and CO2) or formate to generate acetate at low pH, 129 methanogens can use H2 (and CO2) or formate to produce methane (CH4) and SRB can use H, or lactate to produce H2S (in a presence of sulphate) at neutral or slightly alkaline pH.
-122 H,S and CH, have both been found in higher concentrations at low dilution rates (simulating long gut transit time) in vitro suggesting that SRB and methanogens are affected by the rate of the luminal washout.
-In support hereof, high breath levels of CH4 as well as the faecal abundance of M. smithii, a slow-growing methanogen unable to degrade sugars, 130 have repeatedly been associated with constipation and slow CTT.
-9 11 12 17 130 Yet, a recent study reported that breath CH4 was associated with both the faecal and mucosal microbiota even after adjusting for transit time, emphasising that other factors beside transit time affect the presence of methanogens.
-Indeed, the abundance of hydrogen-using species is dependent on the growth and competition of hydrogen-producers, and intraluminal factors such as substrate availability and pH.
-83 128
+Lactate accumulates in stools of subjects with chronic diarrhoea, especially during severe ulcerative colitis suggesting a perturbation of the balance between lactate-producers and utilisers in those patients.
+The production of $H_2$ by the gut microbes seems to be coupled with low pH.
+Given that CTT is linked to pH, CTT likely affects the H2 production and competition between hydrogen-using species including acetogens, methanogens and SRB.
+While acetogens can use H, (and CO2) or formate to generate acetate at low pH, methanogens can use H2 (and CO2) or formate to produce methane (CH4) and SRB can use H, or lactate to produce H2S (in a presence of sulphate) at neutral or slightly alkaline pH.
+H2S and CH4 have both been found in higher concentrations at low dilution rates (simulating long gut transit time) in vitro suggesting that SRB and methanogens are affected by the rate of the luminal washout.
+In support hereof, high breath levels of CH4 as well as the faecal abundance of M. smithii, a slow-growing methanogen unable to degrade sugars, have repeatedly been associated with constipation and slow CTT.
+Yet, a recent study reported that breath CH4 was associated with both the faecal and mucosal microbiota even after adjusting for transit time, emphasising that other factors beside transit time affect the presence of methanogens.
+Indeed, the abundance of hydrogen-using species is dependent on the growth and competition of hydrogen-producers, and intraluminal factors such as substrate availability and pH.83'128